 - Gather data needed for better laws and enforcement to minimize construction stormwater pollution

 - Empower citizens to protect their creeks and the Haw River

 Training programs will be held in order of public interest.
-If you are interested in participating in the project, please contact email@example.com.
+We are happy to train individuals and groups if you are interested in the following counties; Alamance, Guilford, Wake, Durham, Orange, Chatham, and Rockingham.
+If you are interested in participating in the project, please contact firstname.lastname@example.org.

 Supplemental Training Material